New Delhi, April 22:

-Prime Minister Narendra Modi chaired a high-level meeting to review the oxygen supply amid shortage faced by hospitals as the more deadly second wave of coronavirus sweeps the country.
+Also on Thursday, PM Modi chaired a high-level meeting to review the state of oxygen supply amid complaints of shortage from hospitals in various parts of the country.